voyanimg168/IoT_Project_A/README.md

 ## 💬 How to Explain This Project (Interview Ready)

-> “I built an IoT data ingestion system with an automated test suite that validates both valid and invalid device inputs.
+> “I built an IoT data ingestion API system with an automated test suite that validates both valid and invalid device inputs.
 > The tests cover functional, boundary, and failure scenarios, and all 14 test cases pass consistently.
 > This demonstrates that the system enforces data integrity and behaves reliably under real-world conditions.”